 Understanding the competition, how competitive (or not) the business is by comparison, will give the investor a better idea of what the business is worth to them.
 Or if the competition is too fierce and they need to pass.

 Coming up with an appropriate valuation for a dropshipping business is a crucial part of the process.
-You need to have the tools to figure out if a dropshipping business listed for sale is a good deal or a dud.
+You need to have the tools to figure out if a dropshipping business is a good deal or a dud.

 Formula for Valuations

-Keep in mind that there isn’t a set valuation formula for valuing a dropshipping business the way there are with niche sites or other common forms of online business.
+Keep in mind that there isn’t a set valuation formula for valuing a dropshipping business the way there are with niche websites for sale or other common forms of online business.

 This formula is more of a general guideline for where to start versus a hard-and-fast standard formula.